sergeiwerty/sortable-CRUD-table/README.md

 ## Description

 This is a demo project with basic functionality supporting adding, copying, deliting, editing data table entries.
-Alos implemented sorting by columns.
+Also implemented sorting by columns.
 As database used web SQL

 ## Development tools used